 SUMMARY

 Clackamas Community College will allow students to register for and earn variable credit in specific courses designated as such.
-The minimum/maximum range of credit available will be determined by the instructional department.
+The minimum/maximum range of credit available will be determined by the instructional department within the range of the credits as stated in the course outline.

 STANDARD